Integration-Automation/WebRunner/README.md

 > Project Kanban \
 > https://github.com/orgs/Intergration-Automation-Testing/projects/2/views/1 \
 > Multiton Selenium Instance  \
-> The WEB Testing component is a web automation solution based on Selenium. \
+> The WEB automation component is a web automation solution based on Selenium. \
 > It wraps Selenium and therefore has all the functionality of Selenium. \
 > What problems does it solve?
 >> * Automatically downloads and updates the required web driver, so users no longer need to install it manually.
 >> * Provides the ability to simultaneously run and monitor multiple Selenium instances.
->> * Provides a keyword-based testing approach that Selenium does not have.
+>> * Provides a keyword-based automation approach that Selenium does not have.
 >> * Can produce test reports that record actions taken during the test.
 >> * Can execute tests remotely through TCP/IP.
 >> * Offers a CLI mode for Web automation.